eduvpn/documentation/DEPLOY_DEBIAN.md

 #### Username & Password

-By default there is a user `demo` and `admin` with a generated password for portal access.
-Those are printed at the end of the deploy script.
+By default there is a user `vpn` with a generated password for portal access.
+The credentials are printed at the end of the deploy script.

 If you want to update/add users you can use `vpn-user-portal-account`.
 Provide an existing account to _update_ the password: